kevinsimard/kafka-streams-aggregator/README.md

 $ kafka-topics --zookeeper localhost --create --partitions 1 --replication-factor 1 --topic sales-aggregated
 ```

-Run `$ java -jar target/kafka-streams-aggregator-1.0.0.jar` to run the application.
+Run `mvn compile exec:java` to run the application.

 Use the Kafka console producer tool to test the application.